Make a Donation About Contact

 Grades 6-12

-In this workshop, students learn the basics of writing for film.
-They work on some short writing exercises independently and then collaborate as a class to write a one-page screenplay.
+In this workshop, students learn the basics of writing for film, such as character development, the three-act structure, how to write dialogue, and the proper format for a screenplay.
+Students watch examples of how screenwriting translates to the screen, then work on some short writing exercises independently, and finally collaborate as a class to write a one-page screenplay based on their in-class writing.

 Film Studies Programs

-When the 2012 Academy Award for Best Picture went to The Artist, a silent, black and white film, it renewed interest in the early days of moving pictures.
 With this multimedia presentation, students learn about the origins of cinema and experience, through classic film clips, early experiments with synchronized sound and color.
-Students travel through time from the first experiments in film in the 1890s to the screwball comedy classics of the late 1930s.
+Students travel through time from the first experiments in moving pictures in the 1600s, to the invention of film in the late nineteenth century, to the slapstick comedy classics of the late 1930s.

 The Movie Musical

-Film, drama, music, history and fine arts classes
+Recommended for film, drama, music, fine arts and history classes

 Grades 6-12